-The side airbag system consists of an airbag in each front seat backrest.
+The side airbag system consists of an airbag in each front seat backrest and in the rear outboard seat backrests.
 This can be identified by the word AIRBAG.

-The side airbag system is triggered in the event of an accident of a certain severity.
+The side airbag system is triggered in the event of an accident of a certain severity in the depicted area.
 The ignition must be on.